-What's your response to this teaching?
-Is it comforting? confusing? something else?
+What's your response to Jesus' teaching?
+Is it comforting?
+Convicting?
+Confusing?
+Something else?

-How does Jesus' teaching contrast with what the world teaches us about happiness?
+How does Jesus' teaching stand in contrast with how the world teaches us to find happiness?

-The world tells us we achieve happiness through what we have: lots of friends, a cool car, good grades, a college scholarship.
+The world tells us we achieve happiness through what we have, that's a nice house, perfect career, or stable relationships.
 Those are all good, but Jesus says the path to the good life begins with having nothing.

-In the language of the New Testament, the word translated "poor" was commonly used to describe beggars who depended on providers.
+In the language of the New Testament the word translated "poor" was commonly used to describe beggars who depended on providers.
 In the Old Testament, the word implied hope in God alone.
 Jesus is teaching us that the good life is only for beggars.
 In other words, the good life is only available to those who realize everything they need comes from God.